hmslima/sambahsacompletegrammar/sambahsa.md

-**{e} –** /e/ – something like the first part of “a” in “l**a**ke”, “ai” in “p**ai**d” or “ei” in “r**ei**n”, whose sound actually is /eɪ/, but without the second part /…ɪ/.
+**{e} –** /e/ – something like the first part of “a” in “l**a**ke”, “ai” in “p**ai**d” or “ei” in “r**ei**n”, whose sound actually is /eɪ/, but without the semivowel /…ɪ/.
 It's like the “é” in the french word “beaut**é**” or the “ee” in the standard german “S**ee**le”.

 **{ë} –** /ə/ – like “a” in “**a**gain” or “u” in